filament-zone/filament/docs/spec/src/mechanism.md

 the builder has on-chain representation and can therefore be governed

 #### `low-intervention`
-Does not require modification of any of the core data structures
+Does not require modification of any of the core data structures ie: block header.

 #### `censorship-inefficient`
 It should be inefficient and expensive to sustain a censorship attack over multiple blocks